loranger32/weight_tracker_roda/README.md

 - Active Sessions
 - Audit Logging
 - Lockout
-- Otp
+- OTP
 - Recovery Codes

 ### Admin features

-- Admin can see a list of all accounts, with the following informations for each account :
+- Admin can see a list of all accounts, with the following information's for each account :
   - user name
   - email
   - account status (unverified, verified, closed)